Haslam Launches WGU Tennessee, 7/9/13

 In addition, the governor is in the process of appointing senior business, community, and higher education leaders from across the state to the WGU Tennessee Advisory Board, including:

-- John Ingram (Chair), Chairman & CEO, Ingram Industries, Nashville
+- John Ingram (Chair), Chairman, Ingram Industries, Nashville

 - Jerry Askew, Senior VP, Government Relations, Tennova, Knoxville